github/developer.github.com/content/guides/automating-deployments-to-integrators.md

 ## Sending deployments whenever you push to a repository

+The Auto-Deployment service will be responsible for creating deployments when a push is made to your defalt branch.
+Next, we'll set up a service to receive those deployment events and handle the deployment of your project.

 1. Navigate to the repository where you’re setting up your deployments.
 2. In your repository's right sidebar, click <span aria-label="The edit icon" title="The edit icon" class="octicon octicon-tools"></span>.
 3. On the left, click **Webhooks & Services**.
 ![The webhooks and services menu](https://github-images.s3.amazonaws.com/help/settings/webhooks_and_services_menu.png)
 4. Click **Add service**, then type "GitHub Auto-Deployment." ![Adding the GitHub Auto-Deployment service](/images/add_github_autodeploy_service.png)
 5. Under **GitHub token**, paste an access token you've created.
 It must have at least the `repo` scope.
 For more information, see "[Creating an access token for command-line use](https://help.github.com/articles/creating-an-access-token-for-command-line-use)."
 6. Under **Environments**, optionally provide a list of environments you'd like to send your deployments to.
+This can be [any string you define](https://developer.github.com/v3/repos/deployments/#parameters) to describe your environment.
 The default is "production."
 7. If you *only* want builds that successfully passed a continuous test suite, select **Deploy on status**.
 8. If you're running this service on GitHub Enterprise, you must pass in your appliance's [endpoint URL](https://developer.github.com/v3/enterprise/#endpoint-urls).
 9. Click **Add service**.